mnasikin/btw-importer/readme.txt

 1. Preview of the import process interface

 == Changelog ==
+= 2.1.3 =
+* Security improvement to comply with wordpress standard
+* Performance optimization

 = 2.1.2 =
 * Skip comment so the comment not imported instead imported as post